 • Issues with wiring connecting thermostat with furnace control board

-A Monkey Wrench Plumbing, Heating & Air technician is inspecting the thermostat of a home's furnace system.
+A Monkey Wrench Plumbing, Heating, Air & Electric technician is inspecting the thermostat of a home’s furnace system.

 Other problems may require a new replacement.
 Furthermore, homeowners can take advantage of smart thermostat rebates and credits available in Los Angeles and the surrounding areas.